fitraditya/Obrel/doc/stories/user.md

-[X] As USER, I should be able to create a new channel [X] As USER, I should be able to load my subscribed channels [ ] As USER, I should be able to edit a channel created by me [ ] As USER, I should be able to join a public channel using given url [X] As USER, I should be able to invite someone to a public channel [ ] As USER, I should be able to invite someone to a private channel created by me [ ] As USER, I should be able to invited to a channel [ ] As USER, I should be able to leave a channel
+[X] As USER, I should be able to create a new channel [X] As USER, I should be able to load my subscribed channels [ ] As USER, I should be able to edit a channel created by me [X] As USER, I should be able to join a public channel using given hash [X] As USER, I should be able to invite someone to a public channel [ ] As USER, I should be able to invite someone to a private channel created by me [X] As USER, I should be able to invited to a channel [ ] As USER, I should be able to leave a channel
 [ ] As USER, I should not be able to leave a channel created by me